ruricolist/spinneret/README.txt

        (:ul (do-elements (item items)
               (:li item))))

-For such simple uses, templates are overkill.
-There are two prominent drawbacks to templates: they are not first-class (cannot be used with FUNCALL or APPLY), and optional and keyword arguments only allow constant initforms.
+But, for such simple uses, templates are overkill.
+There are two prominent drawbacks to templates: they are not first-class (cannot be used with FUNCALL or APPLY), and their optional and keyword arguments only allow constant initforms.

-Their intended purpose is to abstract the boilerplate required by CSS frameworks.
+They serve to abstract the boilerplate required by CSS frameworks.
 For example, using Bootstrap, you could define an abstraction over alerts like so:

    (deftemplate alert (body &key (type :info) (dismissable t))
      (with-html
        (:div.alert
         :class (ecase type
                  (:info    "alert-info")
                  (:success "alert-success")
                  (:warning "alert-warning")
                  (:danger  "alert-danger"))
         :class (when dismissable
                  "alert-dismissable")
         (when dismissable
           (:button.close :type :button :data-dismiss t :aria-hidden t)) body)))

-To use it:
+And to use it:

      (alert
        (:p (:strong "Well done!")